Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Estimate.md

 💡 **Tip:** To modify the sales channel, customer tier, and payment terms, click the delete (x) symbol next to the item you want to change.
 Confirm the deletion by clicking **Yes** in the dialogue box that appears.

-12. Click the hamburger menu (☰) next to each field in the sales estimate to adjust or select the Sales Channel, Customer Tier, or Payment Terms.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/11_manage_line_items_sales_estimate.png" width="350" height="300">

 💡 **Tip:** To remove selections in the **Sales Channel**, **Customer Tier**, or **Payment Terms** fields, click the delete (x) icon next to the item.
 Confirm the removal by clicking **Yes** in the dialogue box.